Shushi229/Superstore_Sales_dashboard/README.md

 # Superstore_Sales_dashboard

 ## 🔍 Project Overview
-This project involves the creation of an **interactive Sales Intelligence Dashboard** using Microsoft Power BI.
+This project involves the creation of an **interactive Superstore_Sales_dashboard** using Microsoft Power BI.
 It analyzes the Superstore sales dataset to extract insights that aid business decisions related to profitability, customer segmentation, regional performance, and product trends.

 ---